soodaayush/expense-tracker/README.md

   --free-limit-exhaustion-behavior AutoPause
 ```

-`--use-free-limit` is what makes this genuinely $0 (100K vCore-seconds + 32GB/month, one free database per subscription) — `AutoPause` means it simply pauses rather than starts billing if you ever exceed the free allowance, so there's no surprise-charge risk.
-The tradeoff: the database pauses after inactivity and the first request after a pause takes several seconds to resume — expected, not a bug.
+`--use-free-limit` gives you 100,000 vCore-seconds and 32GB of storage per month.
+With `AutoPause`, the database pauses when you run out instead of charging you.
+It also pauses after an hour of inactivity, so the first request after a quiet period can take a while while it wakes up.

+Anything that keeps a connection open stops the database from pausing, and that's what uses up the free budget.
+If you add a background job, close its connection when it finishes.
+This project's worker does, and it only runs once a day for the same reason.

-**Required firewall rule** — Azure SQL blocks all traffic by default, including from Azure's own compute:
+Azure SQL blocks everything by default, including Azure's own services, so add this firewall rule:

 ```bash
 az sql server firewall-rule create --resource-group <your-resource-group> --server <globally-unique-server-name> \
   --name AllowAzureServices --start-ip-address 0.0.0.0 --end-ip-address 0.0.0.0
 ```
-(`0.0.0.0`–`0.0.0.0` is Azure SQL's special sentinel for "allow Azure-hosted resources," not a literal open-to-the-world rule.)
-Skipping this means the deployed app can't reach the database at all, and the error you'll see is a generic connection timeout with no obvious link back to "it's the firewall."

-**Apply the schema** — same script used locally, pointed at the real database:
+`0.0.0.0` to `0.0.0.0` is Azure's special value for "allow Azure services".
+It doesn't open the server to the internet.
+If you skip it, the app fails with a generic connection timeout that doesn't mention the firewall.
+To run the migration from your own machine, also add a rule for your IP.

+Apply the schema:

 ```bash
 SQL_SERVER=<globally-unique-server-name>.database.windows.net SQL_DATABASE=BillTracker \
 SQL_USER=<sql-login> SQL_PASSWORD="<a-strong-password>" npm run db:migrate
 ```

-### 4. Set application settings
+### 3. App settings for the API

-These become environment variables for the managed Functions API:

 ```bash
 az staticwebapp appsettings set --name <your-app-name> \